-Chips are very small pieces of wood that are great for small, quick bursts of smoke.
+Chips are very small pieces of wood that are great for short, quick bursts of smoke.
 Chips, even soaked in water, will burn up pretty fast, create smoke, and then disappear.
-If you are not smoking for a very long period of time, or if you only want a small amount of smoke flavor, then go with chips.
+If you are not smoking for a very long period, or if you only want a small amount of smoke flavor, then go with chips.

-Whether you are using chips or chunks, you want them not to burn away too quickly.
-If they are burning fast they create intense bursts of smoke that can make your food bitter.
+Whether you are using chips or chunks, you don't want it to burn away too quickly.
+Fast burning wood creates intense bursts of smoke that can make your food taste bitter.
 By soaking wood in water, you slow down the combustion and lengthen the time the wood smokes.

-When to Add the Wood Chips or Chunks
+When to Add Wood